sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

  - [MIFOSX-1947] - Add API to allow capturing Staff images
  - [MIFOSX-1670] - Require modification/deleting of created Role
  - [MIFOSX-1817] - Teller Cash Management - capture Currency for Settle and Allocate transactions
- - [MIFOSX-1624] - Ability to writeoff loan on the same date of last transaction.
+ - [MIFOSX-1624] - Ability to writeoff loan on the same date of last cashTransaction.
  - [MIFOSX-1904] - Move Payment Types to their own table
  - [MIFOSX-1846] - Feature to display and print Loan Transaction Receipt
  - [MIFOSX-1786] - Allow usage of UGD (Templates) for Hooks